Alaurant/Alaurant/README.md

 ## Hi there 👋 I'm Danyang Zhao

-An Information Technology graduate based in Brisbane, passionate about Java development and open source.
+A Software Engineer passionate about Java, C# and open source.

 ### 🌟 Highlights

 - 🎓 Google Summer of Code 2024 Contributor
-- 🤝 Open source contributor to Jenkins and GitHub ecosystem
+- 🤝 Open source contributor to Jenkins and the GitHub ecosystem
-- 💼 Looking for Back-end Developer positions in Brisbane

 ### 💻 Technical Experience